Entangled View-Epipolar Information Aggregation for Generalizable Neural Radiance Fields: Additional Results

 As depicted in Figure \ref{naive_compare_llff}, we showcase a qualitative comparison of our approach with two other dual-branch methods on the Room and Horns scenes from the LLFF dataset.
 Our approach exhibits fewer artifacts and a more accurate geometric appearance.
 Specifically, in the Room scene, our method avoids the black floating artifacts seen in the chair and wall in the other two methods.
 In the Horns scene, our approach accurately reconstructs the sharp corners without causing ghosting effects.
 Figure \ref{naive_compare_blender} illustrates the qualitative comparison results in the Materials scene from the Blender dataset.
 It is evident that our method outperforms other dual-branch methods in rendering quality.

-While adding the cross-attention interaction mechanism can enhance the performance of generalizable new view synthesis, it is apparent from Figure \ref{naive_compare_fig} that the rendered novel view images still exhibit artifacts and unnatural geometry.
+While adding the cross-attention interaction mechanism can enhance the performance of generalizable novel view synthesis, it is apparent from Figure \ref{naive_compare_fig} that the rendered novel view images still exhibit artifacts and unnatural geometry.
 In some cases, the reconstruction quality of certain objects may even be inferior to the na\"ive dual transformer, as observed in the upper-left part of Figure \ref{naive_compare_blender}.
 This could be attributed to the limitation of the cross-attention interaction mechanism in aggregating features across both epipolar and view dimensions simultaneously.

 Furthermore, we individually visualized the rendering results of each branch within the Na\"ive Dual Transformer, as depicted in Figure \ref{Branch Rendering Results}.
 It was observed that the second branch based on the epipolar transformer produced blurry rendering results.
 This is likely due to the absence of geometric priors, as interacting with epipolar information first can make it challenging for the model to acquire the geometry of objects.
 Therefore, aggregating view-epipolar feature na\"ively may cause pattern conflict between view dimension and epipolar dimension.
-Our proposed EVE-NeRF differs from the na\"ive dual-branch structure in the sense that the second branch's role is not to output generalizable aggregate features as the first branch does.
-Instead, it aims to compensate for the inadequacies in the first branch's interaction with information in the epipolar or view dimensions, providing the appearance continuity prior and the geometry consistency priors.
+Instead of na\"ive feature aggregation, the dual network architecture of EVE-NeRF aims to compensate for the inadequacies in the first branch's interaction with information in the epipolar or view dimensions, providing the appearance continuity prior and the geometry consistency priors.